gmfrasca-rhods-dev/odh-manifests/data-science-pipelines/README.md

 1. The cluster needs to be OpenShift 4.9 or higher
 2. OpenShift Pipelines 1.7.2 or higher needs to be installed on the cluster
 3. The Open Data Hub operator needs to be installed
-4. The default installation namespace for Data Science Pipelines is `redhat-ods-applications`.
+4. The default installation namespace for Data Science Pipelines is `odh-applications`.
 This namespace will need to be created.
 In case you wish to install in a custom location, create it and update the kfdef as documented below.

 ### Installation Steps

 1. Ensure that the prerequisites are met.
-2. Apply the kfdef at [kfctl_openshift_ml-pipelines.yaml](https://github.com/opendatahub-io/odh-manifests/blob/master/kfdef/kfctl_openshift_ml-pipelines.yaml).
+2. Apply the kfdef at [kfctl_openshift_ds-pipelines.yaml](https://github.com/opendatahub-io/odh-manifests/blob/master/kfdef/kfctl_openshift_ds-pipelines.yaml).
 You may need to update the `namespace` field under `metadata` in case you want to deploy in a namespace that isn't `odh-applications`.
-3. To find the url for ML pipelines, you can run the following command.
+3. To find the url for Data Science pipelines, you can run the following command.
     ```bash
     $ oc get route -n <kdef_namespace> ds-pipeline-ui -o jsonpath='{.spec.host}'
     ```